mklilley/magnetic-moments/src/SG_julia.md

 ## Equations of motion for a magnetic moment in a B field

-If we consider a infinitesimal current loop, then the magnetic moment $\mu$ is:
+If we consider an infinitesimal current loop, then the magnetic moment $\mu$ is:

 $$
 \mu = IA